cmerrill-adobe/AdobeAcrobatSignSalesforceLWC/README.md

 # AdobeAcrobatSignSalesforceLWC
-An open-source replacement for the Adobe Acrobat Sign Lightning component for salesforce.
+An open-source alternative for the Adobe Acrobat Sign Lightning component for salesforce.
+The purpose of this LWC is to provide a base for more advanced customization.
+It does require the Adobe Sign Appexchange package: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N300000016ZmCEAU&tab=e.
+There are no other prerequisites.

 Unmanaged Package install links: